 As a pedestrian walking or jogging around Oklahoma City, you deserve to feel safe and protected from motor vehicle traffic.
 Unfortunately, careless and reckless drivers put pedestrians in danger.
 If you or a loved one was hit by a car in Oklahoma City, the pedestrian accident attorneys at Dan Davis Law can help.
 We will review your rights with you and guide you through the process of making a financial recovery.
-We are passionate and dedicated Oklahoma City personal injury lawyers who handle all kinds of cases.
+We are passionate and dedicated and our Oklahoma City accident lawyers handle all kinds of cases.

 Why Choose A Pedestrian Accident Attorney From Dan Davis Law?

 - We have been assisting individuals and families throughout Oklahoma for more than 25 years.
 We will do whatever we legally and ethically can to maximize your financial recovery.

 - Our law firm is local, family-owned, and family-run.
 We care about the Oklahoma City community and are driven by a deep and abiding interest in helping others.

 - Our services are affordable.
 We offer free, no-obligation case evaluations and don’t charge any fees upfront.
 You’ll only pay us if we win your pedestrian accident case.

 How Are Pedestrian Accidents in OKC Almost Always Preventable?

 The most common cause of pedestrian collisions in Oklahoma and throughout the country is driver error.
 According to the Oklahoma Public Safety Office, there were 682 pedestrian accidents in 2020 alone.
 These accidents took 86 lives and caused hundreds of injuries.
 Oklahoma City had the highest number of vehicle-pedestrian collisions in the state (229).
 Some of the most common causes of pedestrian accidents in OKC include: